Borgward

 Borgward was a car manufacturing company, based in Bremen, Germany, founded by Carl F. W. Borgward (1890–1963).
 It produced cars of four brands, which were sold to a diversified international customer base: Borgward, Hansa, Goliath and Lloyd.
 Borgward's Isabella was one of the most popular German premium models in the 1950s, while Lloyd's Alexander / Lloyd 600 model offered affordable mobility to many working-class motorists.
 The Borgward 1500 RS race car featured a very modern engine design with four-valve DOHC and fuel injection.
+The engine was re-used in Cooper T43 and T45 cars, most notably winning races for Stirling Moss in Formula Two and other series.

 Despite success in the ongoing German Wirtschaftswunder economy miracle, Carl Borgward was reckless regarding cash flow, and his group ceased operations in 1961, following controversial insolvency proceedings.
 He died soon after, while the factory was taken over by competitors.

 The brand was revived in the 21st century, with the Stuttgart-based Borgward Group AG designing and marketing cars manufactured in China before filing for bankruptcy in 2022.